 Whilst in office, Anderson, known as a man of simple Christian faith, sought to respect the dictum that another’s right to speak should always be defended, even if he disagreed with them.

-John was made an Officer of the Order of Australia in 2011 for his support of rural and regional communities.
+John was made an Officer of the Order of Australia (AO) in 2011, and a Companion (AC) in 2022.
 As an esteemed elder statesman in Australia, his commentary is often sought out.
 He has recently been published on topics such as civic freedoms, global food security, modern slavery and the economy.
 He currently farms on the family property whilst also being active through various directorships, in public speaking and in the not-for-profit sector.